owenqiz/bagladesh/README.md

 # Bangladesh

-# This is the implementation and visualization of the following paper
-# Sen, P. K. (2016).
+This is the implementation and visualization of the following paper Sen, P. K. (2016).
 Abundant Environmental Arsenic Contamination: Some Statistical Perspectives.
 Sankhya B, 78(2), 341-361.

-# some smoothing technique will also be applied
+Some smoothing technique will also be applied
+Note that this is still a unfinished work, some update may still come such as spatial smoothing